ytmytm/teensy64/README.md

 There is no difference here because all the writes in the loop are going to I/O space ($d020) with no additional delay.

-We can see the difference is some extra RAM access is introduced.
+We can see the difference if some extra RAM access is introduced.
 Let's write to I/O but also INC two values from RAM.
 INC means two bus accesses - one to read value and another one to write it.

 Mode 2 with RAM access: